 How To Become A Video Game Designer

-Do you enjoy playing video games?
-Are you imaginative enough to conceptualize an original video game and be part of the team that actually turns that idea in your head to reality?
-If the answer to these questions is yes then you can consider becoming a video game designer.
-In this profession, you will have the opportunity to plan, develop and realize a video game.
+A video game designer plans and designs a video game.
 You will be part of a team of other video game professionals whose task is to turn a game idea into an actual game that your prospective target audience will enjoy.
 Video games are not created overnight nor can they even be completed in just a few months and during this lengthy time period of the game development process, you will be collaborating, executing and tweaking the different aspects of a video game.